 Director: Eduardo Rosa-Molinar, The University of Kansas

-The Immunohistochemistry & Microscopy (IHCM) course consists of: Module 1 that focuses on immunohistochemistry (IHC), fluorescence and confocal light microscopy; and Module 2 that focuses on immunogold labeling and transmission and scanning electron microscopy.
+Module 1 covers immunohistochemical methods for light microscopy and includes epifluorescence, scanning confocal and multiphoton microscopy; and Module 2 covers immunogold labeling and transmission and scanning electron microscopy.

 In each module, participants will devote three and one-half days (~11 hours per day) to lectures, hands-on laboratory sessions, and interacting with and receiving feedback from experts.

 Individuals may enroll for one or both modules.

 Laboratory demonstrations, exercises, discussions, and trouble-shooting sessions focus on:

 1) Principles underlying protein fixation in cells and tissues –participants will learn about tissue preparation, have multiple hands-on experiences, and learn how to trouble shoot problems;

 2) Antigen retrieval –participants will learn how antigen retrieval can significantly improve detection of many antigens and how to trouble shoot problems;

 3) Controls –participants will learn about, discuss, and use controls that support specificity of IHC and immunogold labeling results; discuss variances in antibody specificity and conditions that may generate inconsistent IHC staining and immunogold labeling; and learn to trouble shoot problems;

 4) Strategies for detecting the presence of specific antigens in cells and tissues – participants will learn about and use antibodies labeled with different fluorescent labels and with combined fluorescent label and gold nanoparticle (i.e., FluoroNanogold™) probes; analyze labeling results with epi-fluorescence, confocal, and electron microscopies; and learn about and use antibody dilution;